 We saw evidence of training records, which showed compliance with mandatory training.
 Staff also explained the process for ensuring training was up to date.
-Staff continued to use elearning5 packages via the Wisdom platform for Continued Professional Development (CPD).
+Staff continued to use elearning packages via the Wisdom platform for Continued Professional Development (CPD).
 Staff are also reminded to access the Wisdom platform regularly, as updated training can be accessed.
-The Practice Manager informed us that staff have engaged in additional training such as impression taking, fluoride application and Ionising Radiation Medical Exposure Regulations (IRMER) 6training.